Akshaykapoor/assignment/README.md

 1. git clone https://github.com/Akshaykapoor/assignment.git
 2. cd assignment/vagrant
-3. vagrant init precise64
-4. vagrant up
+3. vagrant up
-5. vagrant ssh
+4. vagrant ssh
-6. cd assignment --> So that you can execute the assignment
+5. cd assignment --> So that you can execute the assignment
-7. sudo python configure_nginx.py (to run nginx on port 80)
+6. sudo python configure_nginx.py (to run nginx on port 80)
-8. sudo python initial_setup.py (clones the node app and adds it to LB) At this point you should be able to confirm both are working by curl http://localhost (nginx load balancing the node app) curl http://localhost:8080 (node server listening on )
+7. sudo python initial_setup.py (clones the node app and adds it to LB) At this point you should be able to confirm both are working by curl http://localhost (nginx load balancing the node app) curl http://localhost:8080 (node server listening on )
-9. sudo python autoscale.py
+8. sudo python autoscale.py
       This will run in an infinite loop simulating number of requests per minute.
 You can tailf setup.log to see what is happening at all times